CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/ds-server/README.md

 exit;
 ```
 Now you have successfully installed deepstream, and pm2 will launch deepstream
 every time your computer starts up.
-Now you can get and post data to deepstream
+Now you can get and post data to deepstream.
-you will need the deepstream.py file to get and post data easily to deepstream.
+You will need the [deepstream.py](https://github.com/CSUFTitanRover/TitanRover2018/blob/master/rover/core/servers/ArduinoSocketServer/deepstream.py) file in your project's folder to get and post data easily to deepstream.
 Happy coding Titan Rover data to deepstream.